 I love a homemade cake, with homemade frosting as much as the next girl, but you know what?
 Sometimes there just isn’t time.
-And unless you want to spend upwards of $50 and have an extra 48 hours to spare, then it’s the grocery store to the rescue!
+And unless you want to spend upwards of $50 and have an extra 48 hours to spare, then it’s a grocery store cake makeover to the rescue!
 And that is A-OK!

-The only problem is, even though tacky grocery cakes are trending now (LOL what a SENTENCE!), often times the store bought cakes don’t look the best, or don’t match your par-tay.
-So today we’re showing you six different grocery store cake makeovers!
-These six ways are super easy and involve almost no technical skill!
-Plus, you can get everything you need to do the makeovers from your pantry or while you’re at the store grabbing the cake!
-BAM!
+But if that last minute cake you find needs a little upgrade, you’re in luck!
+Today we’re showing you six different ways to decorate a store bought cake!
+These cake hacks are super easy and involve almost no technical skill!
+Plus, you can get everything you need to do the cake makeovers from your pantry or while you’re at the store grabbing the cake!
 It’s party time.

 To Make: Start with any grocery store cake!
 Find a selection of candies, lollipops and candy sticks and literally cover the entire top of the cake!
 I started by placing the lollipops and candy sticks in the cake, then I filled in with smaller candies.
 MORE IS MORE!